mridul037/mridul037/README.md

 </pre>
 **Daily News**
+  - Apple introduces 'offer codes' to entice app users with free and discounted subscriptions
+     <hr/>

+      - *Apple is introducing a change to how subscriptions work.
+No, it’s not lowering its cut, despite the government’s antitrust investigation and its lawsuit with Epic.
+It announced that developers will be able to offer subscriptions via a new feature, called offe…*

+  - Avo raises $3M for its analytics governance platform
+      <hr/>

+      - *Avo, a startup that helps businesses better manage their data quality across teams, today announced that it has raised a $3 million seed round led by GGV Capital, with participation from  Heavybit, Y Combinator and others.
+The company’s founder, Stefania Olaf…*

+  - No quick fix for transatlantic data transfers, says EC
+      <hr/>

+      - *Europe’s justice commissioner has conceded there will be “no quick fix” for EU-US data transfers in the wake of the decision by the region’s top court in July that struck down a flagship data transfer agreement which was being used by thousands of businesses.…*

+  - What happens when public SaaS companies don't meet heightened investor expectations?
+      <hr/>

+      - *Late last week we discussed how, this deep into the earnings cycle, it appeared that public SaaS and cloud companies had largely made it through the Q2 gauntlet unscathed.
+Sure, through last week there was a report or two that wasn’t stellar, but by and large…*

   - Nintendo’s latest trick is turning the Switch into an RC controller for an AR Mario Kart game
       <hr/>

        - *Nintendo never ceases to surprise with a seemingly infinite numbers of ways of transforming its most beloved IP.
 Hot on the heels of some truly impressive Super Mario Bros.
 Lego kits comes Mario Kart Live: Home Circuit.
 The new toy is a clever mashup of real-…*

-  - Amazon launches an Alexa service for property managers
-      <hr/>

-      - *Amazon wants to bring Alexa to property managers.
-The company this morning launched a new service, Alexa for Residential, that aims to make it easier for property managers to set up and maintain Alexa-powered smart home experiences in their buildings, like co…*

-  - How to craft the right pitch deck for your company at Disrupt 2020
-      <hr/>

-      - *Your startup is special and different, and you need to explain that to distracted investors in just a few short slides.
-The pandemic has added to your challenge, because more investors have been looking through more decks than ever online — and spending less …*

-  - NSA call records collection ruled illegal by US appeals court
-      <hr/>

-      - *The appeals court unanimously ruled that the NSA program was illegal and probably unconstitutional.*

-  - 9 top real estate and proptech investors: Cities and offices still have a future
-      <hr/>

-       - *Despite the COVID-19 pandemic, many U.S. workers will eventually return to their offices.
-But when they do, their big-city workplace will not only have a smaller footprint and operational strategy, it might be in a different town altogether, according to a re…*